Richmond Ferry Terminal: San Francisco Bay Ferry planning

-In 2007 most of the Richmond City Council except Tom Butt and Mayor Gayle McLaughlin had lost interest in the project, instead supporting using the site for expanded Toyota vehicle importation parking which that company has expressed an interest in.
+In 2007 most of the Richmond City Council except Tom Butt and Mayor Gayle McLaughlin had lost interest in the project, instead supporting using the site for expanded Toyota vehicle importation parking, in which said company has expressed an interest.

 The impetus for the reinstated ferry service continued in 2008 when the powers behind planning the project determined that there needed to be 750 "rooftops" within a half mile of the terminal site to generate significant and sustainable ridership figures.
 Senator Don Perata has secured 2 million dollars in monies from California State Proposition 1B for studies of several ferry proposals including new Richmond-San Francisco service; the Richmond study is planned to commence in the summer of 2008.

 In 2012 WETA rebranded as the San Francisco Bay Ferry began operation of its first new ferry run, the South San Francisco Ferry and as such began exploring opportunities for additional new services was launched.
 Planning meetings were held to reopen and remodel the terminal at the Craneway Pavilion in Richmond's Marina Bay.
 A public comment period found that there were concerns for walking distance between ferry and parking and also bicycle parking.
 An environmental review was ordered to last up to nine months.
 Funding was approved in 2015, with service then expected to begin in 2018.

 In April 2016, the San Francisco Ferry building secured a $4 million federal grant.
 The funds were used for construction of new berths beginning in 2017 Tideline started offering a private 35 minute US$11 one-way service to the San Francisco Ferry Building from a separate pier in the Marina Bay District in 2017, but discontinued it several years later.